Last Updated: April 28, 2021

 Nowadays, many of us check out emails on the go.
 So having your newsletters easy to navigate on mobile can only benefit you.

 As for social media, most people use it to research brands and products.
-Having well-developed social media and keeping your media posts mobile-friendly is vital.
+Having a well-developed social media account and keeping your media posts mobile-friendly is vital.
 You know the drill – fast loading images and videos.
-And forget about those hour-long clips.
+And forget about those hour-long clips as videos of up to 2 minutes are considered to be the most engaging.
 People use their phones on the go and hardly have the time for anything longer than three minutes.

 Well, that’s all from our mobile marketing statistics, folks.
 Hopefully, you had as much fun as I did.